 Bud Hillis was recognized and honored by Indiana University, Kokomo in 2005 at its Scholarship Gala.
 After he left Congress, he served on the IU Kokomo Advisory Board and in the 1990’s he was the outreach chair of the IU Kokomo Library Campaign that raised $2 million of the $12 million project cost.
 His additional honors from Indiana University include the IU Alumni Distinguished Alumni Service Award in 1982; induction into the Law School’s Academy of Law Alumni Fellows in 1996; the IU Kokomo Chancellor’s Award for Commitment to Higher Education in 1993 (presented to both Bud and Carol Hillis); and an honorary Doctor of Laws degree through IU Kokomo in 1998.
+Additionally, Hillis served on the law school Board of Visitors from 1975 until 1978.
 He and his wife Carol currently reside in Windsor, Colorado.

 U.S. House of Representatives, Kokomo, Congressman, Indiana Politicians, Indiana Congressional Representatives, Indiana Fifth Congressional District, Maurer Alumni, Academy of Law Alumni Fellows